zendesk/pa_apps/Middleware/Workflow/README.md

         6. If it succeeeds it should return { "Version": 1}, if you get an error [check the command syntax](https://docs.aws.amazon.com/systems-manager/latest/userguide/sysman-paramstore-cli.html)
     4. Get your Connect Private Key
         1. To get your Connect Private Key go to https://YourDomain.zendesk.com/connect/dashboard/dashboard/settings/environments - Replace YourDomain with your actual domain
-        2. On this page retreive the Production or Development private key
+        2. On this page retreive the Production or Development private key (if you have a lot of users recommend using Development)
         3. Type the following command ```aws ssm put-parameter --name "/Workflow/dev/connectPrivateKey" --value "YOUR PRIVATE KEY" --type String```
         4. Make sure to replace [YOUR PRIVATE KEY] with your actual private key; ex if your private key is abcde ```aws ssm put-parameter --name "/Workflow/dev/connectPrivateKey" --value "abcde" --type String```
     5. Verify Parameters were saved